totalnoMartina/irish-macrame/README.md

 ## Future Features

+- Add pagination to macrame items page
-- Write response for the reviews by the author
+- Ability to write responses to the reviews of users by the author

 ## Structure
 # Skeleton